sabine/svelte-crop-window/README.md

 If you can do code-review, that's very welcome.

+This is a WIP in the sense that it's not a complete cropper component - just the crop window, which can be used to implement a full image cropper.

 ## Developing

 Once you've cloned the project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: